When is ‘Only Murders In The Building’ season 4 coming out?

-Only Murders In The Building recently returned for its third season, and fans are awaiting news of its renewal by Hulu.
+Only Murders In The Building recently returned for its third season, and with the release of its final episode was renewed for a fourth season by Hulu.

 The hit series follows three unlikely podcast-makers – young artist Mabel Mora (played by Selena Gomez), former Broadway director Oliver Putnam (Martin Short) and washed-up TV actor Charles-Haden Savage (Steve Martin).